chrisXuan001/sccn.github.io/tutorials/08_Plot_data/Time-Frequency_decomposition.md

 analyzed.
 By current default, the lowest frequency window is about 0.5 seconds long.
 Using three cycles in 0.5 seconds sets the lowest frequency analyzed to about 6 Hz.
-To make this lowest frequency near 3 Hz, we would need to add the optional *newtimef.m* argument " 'winlen', xxx " where xxx is the sampling rate of the data (also shown on the blue EEGLAB menu window).
-This would specify that the window length ('winlen') at the lowest frequency should be xxx samples long (i.e., 1 sec long).
+To make this lowest frequency near 3 Hz, we would need to add the optional *newtimef.m* argument " 'winsize', xxx " where xxx is the sampling rate of the data (also shown on the blue EEGLAB menu window).
+This would specify that the window length ('winsize') at the lowest frequency should be xxx samples long (i.e., 1 sec long).
 If we were using 1 cycle, the lowest frequency would be 1 Hz.
 With 3 cycles, the lowest frequency is 3 Hz.